Living TV Group: The Children's Channel

-The Children's Channel closed down silently on 3 April 1998.
-The reason for this is unknown, although ratings had fallen dramatically following the launch of rival children's channels.
-Its slot on the various platforms was taken by TV Travel Shop.
-Despite the channel's closure, the website continued to be available as late as 2005, however most of the features that were originally available when the channel still broadcast were removed.
+The Children's Channel launched in 1984 and joined the Astra satellite line-up in 1989, with Flextech acquiring a stake in the channel in 1990.
+TCC closed down silently on 3 April 1998 for unknown reasons, although ratings had fallen dramatically following the launch of rival children's channels.
+Its slot on the various platforms was taken by TV Travel Shop, although Cable & Wireless continued to briefly run the channel's Nordic feed for several months.
+Despite the channel's closure, the website continued to be available as late as 2005, however most of the features that were originally available when the channel was still broadcast were removed.